Table of Contents

 Gateways & Megasites

 Electronic Journal Collections

-delivers a complete, full-text searchable copy of every issue of The Economist from 1843 to 2008.
-Full-colour images, multiple search indexes, and the facility to browse each and every issue.
+Delivers a complete, full-text searchable copy of every issue of The Economist from 1843.
+Full-color images, multiple search indexes, and the facility to browse each and every issue.
 Access is not available for the most current four years.
 Current access to 1997 through the latest issue available at Economist.More Information

 Persee provides full-text access to backfiles (in many cases, quite long) of selected French social-science and humanities scholarly journals.
 So far, some 36 titles are included in the subjects of archaeology, art, anthropology, economics, geography, history, law, linguistics, literature, political science, psychology, sociology, and the social sciences in general..